 If you are engaged in clinical veterinary work, you should include details of your participation in regional and national committees and bodies concerned with postgraduate veterinary education, as well as details of your other clinical duties beyond teaching and pedagogy.

 Student feedback is an important factor in assessing the effectiveness of teaching, course development and innovation.
 Therefore, your self-assessment should take into account student feedback (including informal emails) on the courses you have taught or are teaching.
 The Head of Institution may comment on this self-assessment in the Institutional Statement.
+It is acknowledged that some institutions do not have formal processes for gathering student feedback.
+In these cases, reference to informal student feedback can be included, although such feedback should not be directly solicited from students.

 With regard to teaching duties, you should include a self-assessment of the impact of your work on students.